alvaro-ps/readers/README.md

 value4
 value5

-Note: Filters provide a functionality that should be separate from filters, i.e, stored as a different library.
 ```
+Note: filters provide a functionality that should be separate from readers, i.e, stored as a different library.